-product was allowed to accumulate during the experimental runs.
+The liquid-level measurement in the reboiler was faulty and a level controller could not be installed.
+Therefore, the bottom product was allowed to accumulate during the experimental runs.
 With a large reboiler, the composition of the bottoms will then take a long time to reach steady state, but otherwise this should have little effect on the experimental results.

-The control setup is implemented in Lab View on a standard PC.
+The control setup is implemented in Lab View TM on a standard PC.
 Figure 4 is a screen-shot from the computer interface (Lab View) during the experimental run 12, with a snapshot of temperatures as read by the probes in various sections.
-The dialogue labeled "Temperature graphs" shows the four controlled temperatures for 100 s.
+The dialog labelled "Temperature graphs" shows the four controlled temperatures for 100 seconds.
 Note that some of the temperature measurements have large measurement biases (for example, TP4 and T16) and their values are calibrated for later analysis and one probe (T15) is faulty.